REQUIN-V/RequinV-Art-Fight-Bot/README.md

-# Profic Art Royal Bot
+# Profic Art Fight Bot
-A Discord bot for running Art Fight-style events with characters, attacks, and team battles.
+made this out of spite, inspired by Pokecord, Mewbot and online Species Art RPG more actually